-Take one copy of each of the cards indicated below (depending on which starter deck you're playing).
+Take one copy of each of the cards indicated below from your Return of the

+King starter deck (depending on which starter deck you're playing).
 Place them face up on the table, with Frodo bearing The One Ring (place it under Frodo with its title showing).